Why is project delivery more important than ever?

 I would recommend establishing an intake or registration process to bring all projects into one area.
 This will help you avoid the same or a similar project starting somewhere else in the organization without your knowledge.

 Defining essential information to help you define a project and its effects goes a long way.
 However, remember that even small projects can distract you from delivering value.
-The key is to avoid the death by 1,000 duck bites (meaning all the small projects or distractions).

 Weigh, rank, and prioritize projects.
 Surface when you need additional resources to tackle and deliver the projects.
 This will help you avoid the “plate-spinning” syndrome, where nothing ever gets done, but everything’s being worked on.